srvk/DiViMe/README.md

 If you look inside one of these .rttm's, say the ldc_sad one, it will look as follows:

 SPEAKER	participant23	1	0.00	0.77	<NA>	<NA>	speech	<NA>

 SPEAKER	participant23	1	0.77	0.61	<NA>	<NA>	nonspeech	<NA>

 SPEAKER	participant23	1	1.38	2.14	<NA>	<NA>	speech	<NA>

 SPEAKER	participant23	1	3.52	0.82	<NA>	<NA>	nonspeech	<NA>

-This means that LDC said the first 770 milliseconds were speech; followed by 610 milliseconds of non-speech, followed by 2.14 seconds of speech; etc.
+This means that LDC_SAD considered that the first 770 milliseconds of the audio were speech; followed by 610 milliseconds of non-speech, followed by 2.14 seconds of speech; etc.

-5. For the diarization tools, type a command like the one below, being careful to type the diariztion tool name instead of <DiarTOOLNAME>:
+5. For the diarization tools, type a command like the one below, being careful to type the diarization tool name instead of <DiarTOOLNAME>:

-`$ vagrant ssh -c "tools/<DiarTOOLNAME>.sh /vagrant/data/ noisemes"`
+`$ vagrant ssh -c "tools/<DiarTOOLNAME>.sh data/ noisemes"`

 Notice there is one more parameter provided to the system in the call; in the example above "noisemes".
 This is because the DiarTK tool only does talker diarization (i.e., who speaks) but not speech activity detection (when is someone speaking).
 Therefore, this system requires some form of SAD.
 With this last parameter, you are telling the system which annotation to use.
 At present, you can choose between: